source-foundry/font-v/README.md

 This can be combined with other options (e.g. to modify the version number +/- add development or release status metadata) in the same command.
 Other metadata are maintained and appended to the revised version string in a semicolon delimited format with this modification.

+This option does not modify the head fontRevision record.

 ### Add development / release status metadata with `write`

-You can modify the version string to indicate that a build is intended as a development build or release build with the `--dev` or `--rel` flag.
+You can modify the name ID 5 version string to indicate that a build is intended as a development build or release build with the `--dev` or `--rel` flag.
 These are mutually exclusive options.
 Include only one in your command.

 To add development status metadata, use a command like this: